ibm-cloud-docs/assistant/entities.md

 When you define a contextual entity, a model is trained on both the *annotated term* and the *context* in which the term is used in the sentence you annotate.
 This new contextual entity model enables the service to calculate a confidence score that identifies how likely a word or phrase is to be an instance of an entity, based on how it is used in the user input.

-- **Contextual entity**: First, you define a category of terms as an entity (`product`), and then define one or more values in that category (`handbag`).
+- **Contextual entity**: First, you define a category of terms as an entity (`product`).
 Next, you go to the *Intents* page and mine your existing intent user examples to find any mentions of the entity, and label them as such.
 For example, you might go to the `#buy_something` intent, and find a user example that says, `I want to buy a Coach bag`.
-You can label `Coach bag` as a mention of the `@product:handbag` entity.
+You can label `Coach bag` as a mention of the `@product` entity.

+    For training purposes, the term you annotated, `Coach bag`, is added as a value of the `@product` entity.

     At run time, the service evaluates terms based on the context in which they are used in the sentence only.
 If the structure of a user request that mentions the term matches the structure of a user example sentence in which a mention is labeled, then the service interprets the term to be a mention of that entity type.
 For example, the user input might include the utterance, `I want to buy a Gucci bag`.
-Due to the similarity of the structure of this sentence to the user example that you annotated (`I want to buy a Coach bag`), the service recognizes `Gucci bag` as a `@product:handbag` entity mention.
+Due to the similarity of the structure of this sentence to the user example that you annotated (`I want to buy a Coach bag`), the service recognizes `Gucci bag` as a `@product` entity mention.

-    When a contextual entity model is in use, the service does *not* look for exact text or pattern matches for the entity in the user input.
-The context-based approach replaces the dictionary-based approach.
+    When a contextual entity model is used for an entity, the service does *not* look for exact text or pattern matches for the entity in the user input.
+The context-based approach replaces the dictionary-based approach for that entity.

+    If you choose to define entity values by using annotation, you must add more than 10 annotations for the entity for the resulting contextual entity model to be effective.

 ## Entity limits
 {: #entity-limits}